Unselfisheologism/plaid-android/README.md

 ### Alternative: Build with GitHub Actions (No Android Studio Required)

-You can build the APK without installing Android Studio by using GitHub Actions:
+You can build the APK without installing Android Studio or the Android SDK by using GitHub Actions.
+This approach doesn't require setting up ANDROID_HOME or other local development tools, saving disk space and setup time.

 1. Fork this repository to your GitHub account
 2. Go to the "Actions" tab in your forked repository